romqrq/Pawer/README.md

 - Each database entry is displayed on a separate card, making clear to the user the individuality of each entry.

-- Repetition of patterns accross the whole application provides consistency and helps the user getting familiarized to the application on first time use.
+- Repetition of patterns across the whole application provides consistency and helps the user getting familiarized to the application on first time use.

 - Hover effect along with color change for active elements have been added to give users visual feedback.